* Engine of job growth down shedding workers

 * Low-skilled, migrant labour force built past profits

-* Low skills now hurting productivity, fuelling labour tensions
+* Low skills now hurting productivity, fuelling labour

 * Costs rising on all fronts